 For the purposes of determining the increase in flow between pre and post development reference must be made to Clause 4.2.4.5 Design storm detention below.

-Stormwater treatment devices such as wetlands, dry detention basins, rain gardens, swales and filters etc. are to be landscaped with vegetative cover as set out in Clause 4.2.25 Planting and aesthetic requirements below.
+Stormwater treatment devices such as wetlands, dry detention basins, rain gardens, and swales etc. are to be landscaped with native vegetative cover as set out in Clause 4.2.25 Planting and aesthetic requirements below.
 Landscape plans must be submitted for the acceptance of Council prior to planting.
-For treatment devices constructed in conjunction with subdivision or land use consents, planting must be completed and maintained as per the defects liability requirements (Clause 4.5 As-built information on page 250).rareand noted
+For treatment devices constructed in conjunction with subdivision or land use consents, planting must be completed and maintained as per the defects liability requirements (Clause 4.5 As-built information on page 250).

+Treatment devices and storage solutions are to be located within Stormwater Reserves unless agreed with Council.
+Any treatment device/ storage solution that is to be included in road corridors, must be accommodated in addition to the features shown in the District Plans and will likely require the road corridor width to be increased to minimise utility services congestion and landscaping.